efournie/novelan_data/README.md

 The status page is as far as I know only available in german.

 The heat pump temperatures will be written in CSV files in the location set by the '--output_dir' argument.
+Current values will also be stored in *.temp files.

 ## Requirements
 The script uses Selenium